aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 2. in `line 3` `select` method is called on this array object with the `do..end` block passed as an argument
 3. `select` method selects elements from the array based on the truthiness of the return values of the block on each iteration.
 4. since the block returns `nil` on each iteration, nothing is selected; hence it returns an empty array.
-5. inside the block we call the `puts` method and pass in the element if it is odd.
+5. inside the block  if the current element is odd we call the `puts` method and pass in the element.
 Hence, it outputs only the odd numbers.
 6. When the elements are not odd, it returns `nil` as well.
 Hence, the block returns `nil` in each iteration.

 This demonstrates the concept of truthiness and how the `select` method works.